President and Chief Executive Officer, The New York Academy of Sciences

 At Science 86 and at IEEE Spectrum, Mr. Rubinstein brought his employers National Magazine Awards—one for a four-part series, "Technology for Peace," developed for Science 85, and twice for special issues developed for IEEE Spectrum.
 In addition, three other special issues developed and edited by Mr. Rubinstein were named National Magazine Award finalists.

 A 1967 magna cum laude graduate in English literature of the University of California, Berkeley, where he also attended graduate school, Mr. Rubinstein taught high school English before becoming a journalist.
 He is a Fellow of the AAAS and a member of the IEEE and the National Association of Science Writers.
 For 6 years, Mr. Rubinstein was a member of the World Economic Forum, moderating panels in Davos, Switzerland.
-Today, he participates on the Council of Japan's prestigious Science & Technology in Society (STS) Forum and is a member of the International Advisory Board of the European University of Saint Petersburg as well as the International Advisory Board of Bloomsbury Qatar Foundation Journals.
+Today, he participates on the Council of Japan's prestigious Science & Technology in Society (STS) Forum, among other external activities.
 He has honorary degrees in communications from Hallym University in South Korea and in science from the University of Medicine and Dentistry of New Jersey.

 President, The New York Academy of Sciences